 At least five funds run by Lynch’s team cited stock selection in the technology sector as the main “detractor” from relative performance during the second quarter, according to documents on Morgan Stanley’s website.
 Three said Facebook was the “leading detractor” among the stocks they held.
 A fourth, the Morgan Stanley Institutional Fund Focus Growth Portfolio, said Facebook was “among the weakest performers” in its tech holdings.

 The Morgan Stanley Focus Growth Fund returned 15 percent this year through Sept.
 17, trailing 73 percent of its peers, according to data compiled by Bloomberg.
-Its benchmark, the Russell 1000 Growth Index (AMODX), climbed 19 percent, including reinvested dividends.
+Its benchmark, the Russell 1000 Growth Index (AMODX:US), climbed 19 percent, including reinvested dividends.

 Facebook, whose Class A and Class B shares were the fund’s third-largest holding at a combined 7.7 percent of the portfolio as of June 30, comprises 0.1 percent of the fund’s benchmark.
 Groupon and Zynga have smaller weightings in the index.